- Dermal fillers are an effective treatment for lines and wrinkles on the forehead.

 - Swelling

-These effects are normally temporary and should subside once your skin has healed.
+These effects are temporary and should resolve within 1–2 weeks.

 - Infection